VTrans-Rail/inspection-processing/M&B Xings Processing.md

 Here are the steps I took to process the 2014 WACR M&B field inspection data for data entry into GIS

+Start time: 8:15am

 ###Copying files

-Copied 5 CD's of photos to my network drive (30 mins)
+Copied 5 CD's of photos to my network drive

 **Issues**